Zuzzuc/App-Payload-Injector/README.md

 <br>
 <br>
 # NOTE
 <b>Expect a update during the coming weeks improving execution time tenfolds as well as adding a real input handler.
 This update will also include new options.
-(Oops, been busy at work.
+(Oops, saw this now.
+6 months since I put it here.
+Been busy at work.
 Will update in December)</b>

 # Usage
 `AppPayloadInjector.sh "path to app" "path to executable to be injected" "Custom name for executable to be dropped (optional, but required if $4 will be used.
 Can however be left blank to generate random name)" "Save original executable name" "Misc options.
 Currently only 'AppendToEnd_$TextToAppendToEnd' is supported"`